Nemoyjh92/gf-rgl/src/tamil/README.md

 A conjugation table for verbs and an inference table for nouns have been implemented.
 A basic DetCN function taking a determiner and a common noun to combine to a noun phrase has also been implemented, with one determiner ("this_Quant") and one noun ("house_N") in use.
 Use the command "gr -cat=NP" to generate the tree.

+### 8th December 2022

+Added Parameters to ParamTam based on the below reference of variable and inherent features for Nouns and Verbs.
+Notable changes include renaming the Gender feature to a combined Person-Number-Gender feature called PNG.
+Verb table under ResTam has been edited accordingly.

+## A reference of variable and inherent features

+- Noun (N): Nouns are marked for case and there are 9 cases total, including Nominative (p.
+25), Accusative (p.
+27), Dative (p.
+30), Benefactive (p.
+35), Instrumental (p.
+36), Sociative (p.
+37), Locative (p.
+39), Ablative (p.
+41), Genitive (p.
+42).
+Pages 46-47 give Noun paradigm tables.

+- Noun Phrases (NP): Has grammatical relations (syntactic functions) like subject, direct object, indirect object etc..
+Lehmann's grammar focuses on the subject and transitive clauses on page 180.
+Note that case marking is not necessarily an indicator that the NP is a subject (see section 1.14 of Lehmann).
+Only agreement is an indicator of the subject relation, and it codes agreement with respect to Person, Number, and where appropriate, Gender and Status.

+- Verbs (V): Finite verbs are inflected for Mood (Imperative, Indicative, Optative).
+Indicative verbs are inflected for the categories of Tense and Number, Person, Gender (these last 3 are bundled together as person-number-gender suffixes [p.
+60]).
+Non-finite and nominalized verb forms are inflected for tense in some cases, and for the relational category which indicates subordinate or nominal status of the verb (p.
+48)

+- Auxiliary Verbs: All auxiliary verbs in Tamil are lexical verbs which have been grammaticalized, i.e. their lexical meaning has been replaced by a grammatical one (p.
+194).
+Through auxiliary verbs, we can realise the following grammmatical categories periphrastically -- Aspect, Mood, Passive voice, Causation, Negative polarity, and Attitude.

+- Adjectives: There are simple and derived adjectives (p.
+131-134).
+Most adjectives are derived, with only a subset of words using the simple adjectival suffix (p.
+133).

+- Adjectival clauses: p.
+135

+- Adverbs: There are simple and derived adverbs (p.
+135-145).